The Dinesh Allirajah Prize for Short Fiction

-Comma Press and the University of Central Lancashire are proud to announce the first annual Dinesh Allirajah Prize for Short Fiction.
+Comma Press and the University of Central Lancashire are proud to host the annual Dinesh Allirajah Prize for Short Fiction.

 Dinesh Allirajah (1967-2014) once said of himself (referencing a Sonny Criss sleeve note): ‘I am a jazz writer, which is a full-time creative job’.
 Dinesh had many other occupations, too – lecturing in creative writing at Liverpool John Moores University, the University of Central Lancashire and Edge Hill, running workshops and literacy classes in community centres, schools and prisons, acting as Chair of the National Black Arts Alliance and the National Association for Literature Development, as well as being a long-term director of Comma Press.
 He was also a DJ, playwright, radio presenter, cricket enthusiast and blogger.
 Dinesh regularly performed to audiences across the UK, as well as in France, Poland, Germany, Bangladesh and Nigeria.
 His short stories were featured in numerous anthologies and magazines, and first collected in A Manner of Speaking (Spike Books, 2004).
 Scent is the first comprehensive collection of his work, published by Comma Press following his sudden passing in December 2014.